geekq/workflow/README.markdown

 ### New in the version 1.2.0

 * Fix issue #98 protected on\_\* callbacks in Ruby 2
+* #106 Inherit exceptions from StandardError instead of Exception

 ### New in the version 1.1.0